 Does anyone else have a major pickin habit?
 And I don’t mean your nose!
 I mean antique hunting/salvage yard snooping / garage sale gawking / flea market fishing/swap meet swooping…. that kinda picking.
 I have a running list of items that I’m always on the hunt for.

 Goes a little like this: window frames, bird cages, beat-up tool boxes, chairs (unfortunately I inherited my mother’s love of a good seat) and last but certainly not least good ol’ fashioned signage.
 The crumbly-er more beat up the better.

 I want to see the wear and tear of a good life.
 But alas alas alas.
 Signage is not cheap (the real stuff… not the mass-produced pressed tin signs at Hobby Lobby ((Which of course I love, it’s just not the same thing)))

 So, here is my go at a ‘vintage painted sign’.
 This post is full of my tips and trick for making a painted item look old in a snap.
 In a jiff.
 No need to set out the sign in the next hail storm, just do this…….

 Definitely looks old right?!
 Exactly what I was going for.
-Now, where am I going to display this baby??.... bathroom?
-Ah, here's to DIY'n without an exact end game.
+Now, where am I going to display this baby in??…. bathroom?
+Ah, here’s to DIY’n without an exact end game.
 Cheers!